 WWDC is one of the biggest events in Apple's yearly calendar, second in importance only to the new iPhone reveal in the autumn.
-In this article we round up everything you need to know about WWDC 2021, from the newly announced dates and how to watch the video presentation live, to the range of products and software updates that will be revealed on the night.
+In this article, we round up everything announced at the opening keynote of WWDC 2021, from WatchOS 8 developments to macOS Monterey and everything in between.

 What is WWDC?